ContractingWorks/ClientAPI/Doc/ClientApi.GraphQL.md

 Banana Cake Pop is an interactive editor for testing out your GraphQL queries, accessible through your web browser.

 Using Banana Cake Pop is straight forward (just try it!).
 The query editor supports code completion based on the current model.
 The model is also available in the *Schema Reference*(this tab shows *Type View*, for each type defined) and *Schema Definition*(full schema definition) tabs.
 These tabs list all operations available in the API.
-The Playground allows you to quickly familiarize yourself with the API, perform example operations, and send your first queries.
+The editor allows you to quickly familiarize yourself with the API, perform example operations, and send your first queries.

 [The editor is available here](https://contracting-extest-clientapi-graphql.azurewebsites.net/graphql/ui/)